RODAN - Aurora Model's Monster of the Movies Re-issue

-Suffice to say, you definitely do not want a giant, radioactive pterodactyl landing on top of the building where you work.
-After a long day at work though, you just might want to build a model kit of the most legendary - and frightening - pterodactyl in movie history just to get a bit of relaxation.
+Suffice to say, you do not want a giant, radioactive pterodactyl landing on top of the building where you work.
+After a long day at work, though, you might want to build a model kit of the most legendary - and frightening - pterodactyl in movie history just to get a bit of relaxation.

 Who would be the greatest radioactive pterodactyl of all-time?
-Well, there really is only one: Rodan.
+Well, there is only one: Rodan.